History of Detroit: Early American control

 Plan of the Town of Detroit and Fort Lernoult, 1792.

 Detroit was the goal of various American campaigns during the Revolutionary War, but logistical difficulties in the American frontier and American Indian allies of Great Britain would keep any armed Patriot force from reaching the Detroit area.
 In the 1783 Treaty of Paris, Great Britain ceded territory that included Detroit to the newly recognized United States, though in reality it remained under British control.
+Under the peace of the terms of the 1783 Treaty of Paris.
+The new Northwest Territories established the southern border with Great Britain's remaining colonial provinces in British North America and became provinces of Upper Canada and Lower Canada.
 Great Britain continued to trade with and defend her native allies in the area, and supplied local nations with weapons and supplies to raid American settlers and soldiers.
-The British left in 1796 following the Jay Treaty.
+However, the disputed border area remained under British control with several military forts and trading posts for another decade, and its forces did not fully withdraw until 1796, directly following the negotiations and ratification of the subsequent Jay Treaty of 1794 between the British and Americans..
 In 1794, a Native American alliance, that had received some support and encouragement from the British, was decisively defeated by General Anthony Wayne at the Battle of Fallen Timbers near Toledo, Ohio.
 Wayne negotiated the Treaty of Greenville (1795) with many of these nations, in which tribes ceded the area of Fort Detroit to the United States.

-Father Gabriel Richard arrived at Ste.
-Anne's in 1796.
-He helped start the school which evolved into the University of Michigan, started primary schools for American boys and girls as well as for Native Americans, as a territorial representative to U.S. Congress helped establish a road-building project that connected Detroit and Chicago, and brought the first printing press to Michigan which printed the first Michigan newspaper.
-The Great Fire of 1805 destroyed most of the settlement.
-A river warehouse and brick chimneys of the wooden homes were the sole structures to survive.
-Detroit's motto and seal (as on the Flag) reflect this fire.

-First incorporation

 Detroit was incorporated as a town by the legislature of the Northwest Territory at Chillicothe, Ohio, on January 18, 1802, effective February 1, 1802.
 Government was administered by a five-person board of trustees and there was no office of mayor.
 Following this, Ohio became a state and the eastern half of Michigan was attached to the Indiana Territory.

-Woodward plan
+Great Fire of 1805

 Before the new territorial government officially began, a fire destroyed nearly all of Detroit on June 11, 1805.
 The Michigan Territory was established effective June 30, 1805, as a separate territory with Detroit as the capital.
-The newly appointed governor, William Hull, and the territorial judges (Augustus B. Woodward, Frederick Bates, James Witherell, and John Griffin), constituted the territorial government.
-They convinced the U.S. Congress to pass an act on April 21, 1806, which authorized them to lay out a town that included all of the old town of Detroit plus an additional 10,000 acres (40 km^{2}) to be used as compensation for persons who lost their house in the fire.
+The territorial government convinced the U.S. Congress to pass an act on April 21, 1806, which authorized them to lay out a town that included all of the old town of Detroit plus an additional 10,000 acres (40 km^{2}) to be used as compensation for persons who lost their house in the fire.